 - Presentations and events

-We cover the digital economy in all its aspects — how customers are driving change from the outside in, the impact of digitization on operations and business models, and how to lead most effectively in an increasingly open, connected and intelligence-driven world.
+We cover intelligence-driven digital business in all its aspects — the impact of digitization on operations and business models; practical approaches to artificial intelligence (AI); how leading companies are transforming their businesses for an increasingly open, connected and insight-based world.

 Content and Engagement.

 Helping technology marketers connect with CIOs

 I work directly with technology marketers to increase their insight into their customers’ world.
 I also produce high-level content and lead events to help them build relationships with CIOs.

 - Audience Insight

 - Research & Analysis